supu02/demo/README.md

 # Demo Project README
-this is a so,ple readme file
+this is a simple readme file